Most Founders Pick the Wrong Cofounder Coach (Here's How to Get It Right)

 Choose reactive coaching if:

-Tension or emotional distance is already affecting your execution
+Tension is already affecting your execution and team morale

-One founder is considering leaving or has already checked out
+One founder has emotionally checked out or is considering leaving

 What level of commitment are you ready for?